oneapi-src/level-zero-spec/scripts/tools/PROG.md

       supported today, the module is an ELF file with optional DWARF debug information.

-    * The begin and end address of the loaded module.
+    * The load address of the module.

   * ::${T}_DEBUG_EVENT_MODULE_UNLOAD: an in-memory module is about to get unloaded from the device.